 Study of Loan Applications with Confirmed Fake Employers Showed Synthetic Identities Used in More Than 35%

-We conducted a study utilizing consortium data to better understand this relationship between synthetic identity and fake employers.
+We conducted a study utilizing data from our proprietary data repository to better understand this relationship between synthetic identity and fake employers.

-We reviewed a random sample of hundreds of applications that utilized known fake employers within the consortium and discovered that more 35% of these applications also used synthetic identities.
+We reviewed a random sample of hundreds of applications that utilized known fake employers within the data repository and discovered that more 35% of these applications also used synthetic identities.